 Besides the sturdy frame design and high-quality construction that makes a power rack as powerful and capable as it seems, what majorly differentiates racks is the number of accessories attached.

-These additions could be as high as possible in the rack such as pull up bars and pull down attachments, or could even be placed outside the rack.
+These additions could be as high as possible in the rack, such as pull-up bars and lat pulldown attachments, or could even be placed outside the rack.